ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 First step contains a Publish & Subscribe flow between FirstParty and SecondParty for a Logistics Object LO with is created on the FirstParty ONE Record Server.

-#### Step 2 – SecondParty requests delegation access to LO for ThirdParty
+#### Step 2 – SecondParty requests delegation access to Logistics Object for ThirdParty

-The SecondParty sends a delegation request to the FirstParty in order to grant ThirdParty access to LO (GET, PATCH or both).
+The SecondParty sends a delegation request to the FirstParty in order to grant ThirdParty access to Logistics Object (GET, PATCH or both).

 #### Step 3 – Publish & subscribe flow between FirstParty and ThirdParty

-If FirstParty decides to grant ThirdParty access to LO, then it initiates a Publish & Subscribe flow that would allow ThirdParty get notifications related to LO.
+If FirstParty decides to grant ThirdParty access to Logistics Object, then it initiates a Publish & Subscribe flow that would allow ThirdParty get notifications related to Logistics Object.

-## Use Case 2: delegate & access LO directly
+## Use Case 2: delegate & access Logistics Object directly

-SecondParty request FirstParty access to an LO for Thirdparty.
-ThirsParty then accesses the LO on FirstParty directly.
+SecondParty request FirstParty access to an Logistics Object for Thirdparty.
+ThirsParty then accesses the Logistics Object on FirstParty directly.
 In this scenario, ThirdParty didn't set up a pub/sub but received the URI of the from their partner, SecondParty.

 <img src="/Users/henkmulder/Library/Application Support/typora-user-images/image-20220404105103059.png" alt="image-20220404105103059" style="zoom:80%;" />